Finding support and connecting with people living with

 Australian online communities:

-- Second Hope (VIC) - Support group for women 50+ with metastatic breast cancer
+- Support for women with advanced breast cancer (Facebook group)

 Local and national support services